 3.1.2 Additional income through Sheep and Goat

-The results on additional income through sheep and goat is shown in Table 2 indicating that total cost introducing for sheep and goat in Vijayapura was Rs.24,513.00 and in Indi total cost was Rs.22,610.00, followed by in Bagalkot Rs.21,905.00 after the interventions.
-Gross returns in Vijayapura was Rs.1,10,115.00. whereas in Indi KVK it was Rs.1,08,400.00 and followed by Rs 1,07,500.00 in Bagalkot.
+The results on additional income through sheep and goat is shown in Table 2 indicating that total cost of introducing sheep and goat in Vijayapura was Rs.24,513.00 and in Indi total cost was Rs.22,610.00, followed by in Bagalkot Rs.21,905.00 after the interventions.
+Gross returns in Vijayapura was Rs.1,10,115.00. whereas, in Indi KVK it was Rs.1,08,400.00 and followed by Rs 1,07,500.00 in Bagalkot.

-With respect to net returns after introducing of sheep and goats was Rs.85,602.00 in Vijayapura, followed by Rs.
+With respect to net returns after introduction of sheep and goats was Rs.85,602.00 in Vijayapura, followed by Rs.
 85,790.00 in Indi and Rs.
 85,595.00 Bagalkot.
 The B:C ratio after the intervention in Vijayapura KVK was 3.50, followed by Indi KVK the B:C ratio after intervention was 3.79 and in Bagalkot B:C ratio was 3.90.

 The higher gross returns indicated that, in all three regions experienced an increase in gross returns after the intervention.
 This indicated that sheep and goat farming were profitable in these areas.
 The net returns in all three regions were positive, indicating that the income generated from sheep and goat farming exceeded the total cost of the intervention.
 The B:C ratio is a measure of the profitability of the intervention.
 This could be due to factors such as local market conditions, management practices, or resource availability.
 The introduction of sheep and goat farming in these regions was a successful intervention that led to increased income and profitability for farmers.
 The present findings are in line with Ranjit et al. (2018).